System Requirements

 • macOS:

-Psychtoolbox lightly tested and supported on Monterey on Intel Macs.
+Psychtoolbox lightly tested and supported on Ventura on Intel Macs.

 * Least good visual timing precision.
-Not recommended for running precise timing experiments on real subjects.
+Not recommended for running precise timing experiments.

 • Linux: